 The Urenco Group's principal activity is the supply of enrichment services (SWU) and the provision of enriched uranium product (EUP) to generate fuel for nuclear power utilities.
-Urenco has four uranium enrichment facilities, located at Almelo in the Netherlands, Capenhurst in the UK, Gronau in Germany and Eunice, New Mexico in the USA.
+Urenco has four uranium enrichment facilities, located at Almelo in the Netherlands, Capenhurst in the UK, Gronau in Germany and Eunice, New Mexico, in the USA.

 The Group also has subsidiaries dedicated to overseeing our work in the field of uranium stewardship.
-These include Urenco ChemPlants Limited, which is responsible for the construction of the TMF in the UK; and Urenco Nuclear Stewardship Limited, which provides responsible materials management for the nuclear industry.
+These include Urenco ChemPlants Limited, which is responsible for the active commissioning of the tails management facility (TMF) in the UK; and Urenco Nuclear Stewardship Limited, which provides responsible materials management for the nuclear industry.